oKarismatic/UniversalTCGAIArchitecture/README.md

 ---

 ## 🎯 What Is This?

-A **A structured reasoning framework for AI-assisted trading card game analysis.
+ **A structured reasoning framework for AI-assisted trading card game analysis.
 The framework uses layered evaluation, verification rules, state tracking, and context re-anchoring to reduce drift and improve analytical consistency.
 Future versions are intended to integrate external structured databases to further reduce hallucinations and improve reproducibility.

 **The framework is:**
-✅ Designed to operate with modern AI systems
+- ✅ Designed to operate with modern AI systems
-✅ Tested on complex MTG interactions and deck analysis scenarios ✅ Built around deterministic workflows, verification rules, and re-anchoring mechanisms ✅ Open source (MIT License)
+- ✅ Tested on complex MTG interactions and deck analysis scenarios
+- ✅ Built around deterministic workflows, verification rules, and re-anchoring mechanisms
+- ✅ Open source (MIT License)
-✅ Ready for implementation and expansion
+- ✅ Ready for implementation and expansion

 ---